GrinonBarrett/Taksidos/Extras/Magic Weapons.md

  A brazier as such is used in several religious ceremonies.
 These items are intended for the use of burning cleansing incense and allowing one to more quikly spread its effects across a large room.
 This particular brazier is intended to more quickly offend evil and ignoble beings.
  treat as a club attack.
 If incense is inside and lit, its critical hit may be treated as a fire attack's.
 An attack from this may be treated as magical if the user desires.
 If the incense was blessed and it strikes an ephemera, fiend, or undead, *that creature is also subject to a radiant and force attack*.
 If used by an ephemera, fiend, or undead against a foe that is not either- *it also inflicts a toxic and necrotic attack*.

+**Ritual Femur**
+$500, 2 lb.
+Club
+A femur which has arcane markings carved into it, ecplaining some ritual.
+On a critical hit, *treat as a necrotic attack*.
+If the wielder has any spell sickness, *the attacks inflicted is necrotic*.
+Can be found 8n any size.

 **Zerun's Eye**
 $8,800, neg.
 None (see below)